-Many of those struggling with heroin use disorders and want to quit often keep asking: How long does heroin withdrawal last?
+Many of those struggling with heroin use disorders and who want to quit often keep asking: How long does heroin withdrawal last?
 Heroin abuse is a huge problem worldwide, and the US has its fair share of the problem.
 Hundreds of Americans die daily after overdosing on opioids, including prescription painkillers, fentanyl, and heroin.
 Heroin is one of the leading addictions in the United States, which means that many people need heroin detox services.
 Atlanta Detox Center is here to help you find the treatment and support system that you need.

-Insight Into Heroin Withdrawal
+Insight into Heroin Withdrawal

 Withdrawal refers to the process that occurs when you begin removing drugs from your system.
 Your system essentially must relearn how to function without relying on the euphoric high that most people associate with heroin use.
 The withdrawal phase is one of the biggest impediments to recovery.
 Because this phase can be uncomfortable, people don’t want to go through the withdrawal process.